 This is why Google Panda is a site-wide penalty that affects the rankings for all your organic keywords.
 If you are penalized by Panda, you'll notice that:

-The latest roll-out is Panda 4.1 released in September 2014 and it affects 3.5% of search queries.
+The latest roll-out of Panda 4.2 happened in July 2015 and affects 3.5% of search queries.
 Source: Pierre Far's G+ Account

 Panda Related Decline in Traffic